TooTallNate/HtmlMedia/README.md

 I'm proud to say that the limitations brought on by this library are very minimal, and in any regular-use case, you likely wouldn't even know about them:

- * innerHTML - DO NOT create `<audio>`, `<video>` or `<source>` nodes via setting a parent element's `innerHTML` property.
+ * `innerHTML` - DO NOT create `<audio>` or `<video>` nodes via setting a parent element's `innerHTML` property.
 The newly created nodes will not be properly extended with the HTML5 API and fallback if you do!
-You can insert said nodes either via the initial HTML source, or dynamically via `document.createElement`.
+You can insert said nodes either via the initial HTML source, or dynamically via `document.createElement` or `new Audio()`.

+ * `<source>` - There's currently no support for the `<source>` element inside of media elements.
+This shouldn't be a problem, however, since `HtmlMedia` guarantees a baseline codec set.
+You should just set the `src` attribute on `<audio>` or `<video>` nodes; if the media is natively supported, it will be played via the browser, if not, then it will fall back to Flash.

- * It's not possible to overwrite the functionality of the built-in browser `controls` for media elements.
+ * `controls` - It's not possible to overwrite the functionality of the built-in browser `controls` for media elements.
 Furthermore, `HtmlMedia` has no plans on implementing the attribute.
 For these reasons, it is not recommended to use the `controls` attribute at all.
 However, all media events to build your own user interface do fire, and that is always recommended!

  * Currently, upgrading native `<audio>` and `<video>` nodes to use the Flash fallback is a destructive process.
-In other words, if an `error` event is fired, and `currentSrc` is a file where the Flash fallback needs to be used, then that media element is "converted" to a "fallback node" and from then on can only be used to play files supported by the fallback.
+In other words, if an `error` event is fired, and it's `src` is a file where the Flash fallback needs to be used, then that media element is "converted" to a "fallback node" and from then on can only be used to play files supported by the fallback.
    Native playback is removed from that individual element.
 Just don't be